Introduction to the disharmony

 - Kidney Yang deficiency symptoms - coldness in the back, loose stools, frequent urination, poor sexual desire, sterility

-“Interior cold” is a condition either caused by invasion of external cold pathogen or an internally developed condition.
-In both cases - as the name of the syndrome suggests - the experience, the symptom of “internal cold” is feeling of cold.
+“Interior cold” is a disharmony either caused by invasion of external cold or an internally developed condition.
+In both cases - as the name of the disharmony suggests - the experience, the major symptom of “internal cold” is feeling of cold.

-External invasion of cold pathogen develops by residing long term in a cold environment and chronically exposing the body to cold atmosphere and surfaces.
-Internally developed “cold” is the result of organ deficiencies, specifically deficiency of Qi and Yang (the body's warming faculty).
+External invasion of cold develops by residing long term in a cold environment and chronically exposing the body to cold atmosphere and surfaces.
+Internally developed “cold” is the result of internal deficiencies, specifically deficiency of Qi and Yang.
 Every body organ owns Qi and Yang (as well as Yin and Blood).
-Deficiency of Qi will lead to lack of energy and tiredness, but if the condition worsens and the Yang becomes deficient “cold” symptoms develop.
-Usually the organs that predominantly suffer from Yang deficiency are the Spleen the Kidney.
+Deficiency of Qi will lead to lack of energy and tiredness, but if the condition worsens the Yang - the warming faculty of the body - may become deficient, which will lead to the development of “cold” symptoms.
+The organs that usually suffer from Yang deficiency are the Spleen and the Kidneys.

 Major Chinese Herbs

 Another major herb that warms the interior is Wu Zhu Yu (Evodia rutaecarpa).
-It is one of the herbs that has the ability to lead the energy downward, being very beneficial for rebellious Qi symptoms such as vomiting and acid reflux, as well as sores of the mouth and tongue.
+It is one of the herbs that has the ability to lead the energy downward, being very beneficial for rebellious Qi symptoms such as vomiting and acid reflux(3).

-Fresh ginger is warm herb that benefits the first stages of common cold.
-When dried it’s temperature changes from warm to hot and the herb is now used in the “warm interior” class herbs.
+Fresh ginger is warm herb that benefits the disharmony Wind-Cold (when the external pathogen wind has attacked the body and caused common cold/flu-like symptoms).
+When dried its temperature changes from warm to hot and the herb is now used in the “warm interior” class herbs.
 Gan Jiang (Zingiber officinale) rescues devastated Yang, warms the Lungs and transforms “cold phlegm”.
-It also stops bleeding due to cold.
+It also stops bleeding due to cold(3).

 Healing foods

-Foods that that have a healing effect on “internal cold” pathology are foods with warming nature.
+Foods that are healing for “internal cold” are foods with warming nature.

 To unlock the rest of this article select "Yes, I want to learn!" below.